-Following the registration, all designs contained in a multiple application may be processed separately.
+Following the registration, all designs contained in a multiple application may be processed independently.

-A separated design may be the subject of exercising of rights, subject of license agreement, subject of pledge and enforced execution, bankruptcy, refusal, extension of protection, transfer of rights, deferment of publication or nullification.
+A design may independently be the subject of exercising of rights, subject of license agreement, subject of pledge and enforced execution, bankruptcy, refusal, extension of protection, transfer of rights, deferment of publication or nullification.